floccusaddon/floccus/README.md

 (Note that AMO has to review all new releases, though, so you might need to wait a bit before you can install the latest release on firefox.)

-#### Updating from 1.x to v2.0
+#### Updating from v2.x to v3.0

-It is recommended to remove all of your bookmarks from your accounts before updating floccus, deleting them and after updating to reconnect them again, in order to prevent unforeseen problems!
+It is recommended to remove all of your bookmarks from your accounts before using the new version, deleting the accounts and then to create them again, in order to prevent unforeseen problems!

 ### Firefox for Android